pop-os/docs/src/customize-pop/region-language.md

 ## Date, Time, Units and Number Formats

 Open the Formats menu by clicking Formats.

+![]

 This screen lists common Date, Time, Number, and Units of Measure settings organized by language.
+To change a format, select it and a check mark will appear.

 ![]